 In the Native American sweat lodge, stones are used to adjust the temperature of the healing environment.
 Sweat lodges are a place of spiritual refuge where you can repair the damage done to the spirit, mind & body.
-Native Americans also used hot stones to detoxify and to find harmony and balance.
-In addition, Native American Indians believe the stones have souls and when using in healing, allow the recipient to remember lost truth.
+Native Americans also used hot stones to detoxify and find harmony and balance.
+In addition, Native American Indians believe the stones have souls and, when used in healing, allow the recipient to remember the lost truth.

 Among indigenous peoples, stones have been used on or near the body in healing ceremonies and rituals for eons.
-In Hawaii, for example, Kahunas (Hawaiian medicine people) heated smooth volcanic stones in the fire, wrapped them in the leaves of the castor oil plant and placed them on the body in areas of spasm or tension.
+In Hawaii, for example, Kahunas (Hawaiian medicine people) heated smooth volcanic stones in the fire, wrapped them in castor oil plant leaves and placed them on the body in areas of spasm or tension.

 The heat from the stones caused an increase in blood circulation to the area and encouraged the release of the healing oils from the leaves.
-Traditional Lomi Lomi (Hawaiian massage) goes further and applies heated stones directly to the body.
+Traditional Lomi Lomi (Hawaiian massage) applies heated stones directly to the body.
 Originally Hawaiian La’au Lomi Lomi lava rock balls were also used to clean or scrape the skin following the traditional massage.
-At times two stones were tapped together against the physical structure to promote deep tissue vibrational healing.
-The lava stone was utilized as a symbol for healing and protection.
+Two stones were sometimes tapped together against the physical structure to promote deep tissue vibrational healing.
+The lava stone was utilized as a symbol of healing and protection.

-The healing practices of curanderas, of South America, and other women caregivers often included dealing with the disease as well as pregnancy and childbirth.
-These Native folk healers used heated stones to diminish the discomfort of menstruation, and the application of cold stones to slow bleeding after labor.
-Some sources cite instances of cultures in which women believed that holding stones during labor added to their strength and endurance.
+The healing practices of Curanderas of South America and other women caregivers often included dealing with disease, pregnancy, and childbirth.
+These Native folk healers used heated stones to diminish the discomfort of menstruation and the application of cold stones to slow bleeding after labor.
+Some sources cite instances of cultures in which women believed that holding stones during delivery added to their strength and endurance.

 From The Stone Age

 Other traditional healers used stones from river beds and heated them in thermal pools or with hot coals.
-In Bali it is believed that the Batu stones are filled with “vitality and energy of the water that flows over them in an eternal stream”.
+In Bali, the Batu stones are believed to be filled with the “vitality and energy of the water that flows over them in an eternal stream.”

-In some European cultures, hot stones or bricks were wrapped in cloth and placed over a person’s injury for relief.
-In China, hot stone therapy was used as early as 1500 BC as a method for relieving muscle aches and tension.
+Some European cultures wrapped hot stones or bricks in cloth and placed them over a person’s injury for relief.
+Hot stone therapy was used in China as early as 1500 BC to relieve muscle aches and tension.

-Every culture has its own traditions and healing rituals in which stones were used including: laying the stones in patterns on the body, carrying or wearing stones for health and protection, using stones in the diagnosis and treatment of disease or during ceremonies such as sweat lodges or in medicine wheels.
-Today, many of us carry stones for good fortune or for healing; we even use pumice stones on our feet to soften the hard dry skin.
+Every culture has its traditions and healing rituals in which stones are used, including laying the stones in patterns on the body, carrying or wearing stones for health and protection, using stones in diagnosing and treating disease, or during ceremonies such as sweat lodges or medicine wheels.
+Today, many of us carry stones for good fortune or healing; we even use pumice stones on our feet to soften the hard, dry skin.

-Today, hot stone therapy is used much in the same way as it was centuries ago and for the same benefits.
+Today, hot stone therapy is used much like it was centuries ago and for the same benefits.
 One session can help you to relax, release, and rejuvenate.
-No wonder Hot Stone Therapy has been one of the fastest-growing therapies in the USA, Europe and around the world.
+No wonder Hot Stone Therapy has been one of the fastest-growing therapies in the USA, Europe, and worldwide.